AndreWal/AndreWal.github.io/content/post/new-publ_July_2018.md

 +++
 Another article, "A Race to the Middle.
 The Politics of Interstate Cost Distribution and Welfare State Expansion", has been accepted at the Journal of Politics.
-Below is the abstract:
+Below is the abstract:<!--more-->

 Previous research on welfare state development in federal states has claimed that interstate competition induces a race to the bottom with regard